MGRiv/FinaleProjecte/README.md

 	5/26

-		Fixed Bug with animation
+		Michael-Fixed Bug with animation
-		Don't know what Tony is doing with the menu, but he's working on it
+		Tony-Menu was a bit laggy, made it a bit smoother, added a button class.

 Goals